 There are walks direct from the site on to Dartmoor.
 Letterboxing – a form of orienteering

-Plenty of walking and cycling apportunities, for example, cycle or walk the Granite Way, a spectacular 11-mile track from Lydford to Okehampaton.
+There are plenty of walking and cycling apportunities from this site, for example, cycle or walk the Granite Way, a spectacular 11-mile track from Lydford to Okehampaton.
 Fish for brown and rainbow trout on Burrator reservoir (permits from the garage in Yelverton).
 Horse-riding is available from the award-winning Cholwell Riding Stables at Mary Tavy near Tavistock.

 Places to visit

 A good place to start your visit to Dartmoor is the National Park Visitor Centre at Princetown, east of Tavistock Club Site.
 Displays and exhibitions here give a wonderful insight into the history, culture and wildlife of the area.
 Princetown also offers excellent access to the north and south moors for hill walkers.
 Further east is Hay Tor (the most popular Tor on Dartmoor) and the Granite Tramway.
 Head south east from Tavistock Club Site for Sheepstor, the beautiful village where Stephen Spielberg’s Warhorse was filmed.
 Nearby Burrator Reservoir has a circular cycling/walking track that follows the lanes around the water and is suitable for families.
 Many more trails lead off onto Dartmoor.
 North of Tavistock campsite, Lydford boasts a castle and the stunning Lydford Gorge which stretches for one and a half miles from the Devil’s Cauldron whirlpool to the 100ft Whitelady Waterfall.

 Sit back and admire the views across Dartmoor from your pitch.
 The Two Moors Way passes a few hundred yards from Teign Valley campsite or walk to the nearby Drewsteignton and enjoy a well-earned pint at the Drew Arms.